ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

 Creating a custom data source always starts with declaring the structure of the data

 - Which collections are present?
-- What fields to they contain?
+- What fields do they contain?
 - What are their types?

 # Columns